 - 2.4.1.
-All parties should make every effort to attend meetings/hearings (investigation/ disciplinary hearings/appeal). - 2.4.2.
-Whilst every effort will be made to arrange meetings/hearing on a working day, meetings/hearings can be arranged on non-working day. - 2.4.3.
+All parties should make every effort to attend meetings/hearings (investigation/disciplinary hearings/appeal). - 2.4.2.
+Whilst every effort will be made to arrange meetings/hearings on a working day, meetings/hearings can be arranged on non-working day. - 2.4.3.
 If you fail to attend a meeting/hearing for reasons outside of your control, it may be postponed and re-arranged. - 2.4.4.
 If you advise you are unfit to attend a meeting/hearing for medical reasons, you will be referred to Occupational Health to determine your fitness to attend.
 Occupational Health will advise whether there are any reasonable adjustments that could be made to assist you in attending the meeting/hearing.
 If, in the opinion of Occupational Health, it would assist to have the opinion of your GP or other treating physician, Occupational Health will seek your consent to obtain this. - 2.4.5.
 Where Occupational Health advise that you are fit to attend a meeting/hearing and you wish to challenge this advice, you are required to provide any contrary medical evidence that you wish to be considered as soon as possible. - 2.4.6.
-If you refuse to attend or advise us that you are not fit to attend, the meeting/hearing can be held without you present.
-You are permitted to submit documents for consideration at the meeting/hearing. - 2.4.7.
-In the event that contrary/conflicting medical advice is received, this is then referred to Occupational Health for a medical opinion and guidance on proceeding with a hearing. - 2.4.8.
-A disciplinary hearing guidance document detailing the Discipline Hearings Procedure will be sent to a member of staff required to attend a disciplinary hearing.
+Where contrary/conflicting medical advice is received, this is then referred back to Occupational Health for a medical opinion and guidance on proceeding with a hearing. - 2.4.7.
+Where, following an Occupational Health referral, you withhold consent for the release of the medical opinion of the Service Doctor, it will be assumed that you are fit to attend a meeting/hearing.